 EU Strategy for the Baltic Sea Region

 The European Union Strategy for the Baltic Sea Region (EUSBSR) is the first Macro-regional Strategy in Europe, approved in 2009.
 The EUSBSR is an agreement between the Member States of the EU and the European Commission to strengthen cooperation between the countries bordering the Baltic Sea to meet the common challenges and to benefit from common opportunities facing the region through three objectives: saving the sea, connecting the region and increasing prosperity.
-The EUSBSR is implemented in concrete joint projects and processes coordinated by Policy Area and Horizontal Action Coordinators and respective Focal Points.
+The EUSBSR is implemented in concrete joint projects and processes coordinated by Policy Area Coordinators and respective Focal Points.
 More: www.balticsea-region-strategy.eu

-What is Horizontal Action „Spatial Planning”?
+What is Policy Area „Spatial Planning”?

 Horizontal Action “Spatial Planning” focuses on encouraging the use of maritime and land-based spatial planning in all Member States around the Baltic Sea and developing a common approach for cross-border cooperation.

-HA Spatial Planning has two thematic areas:
+PA Spatial Planning has two thematic areas:

 - land-based spatial planning